Crowley Maritime: History

 In Dec.
 2010, Crowley's Alaska fuel sales and distribution enterprise added eight Shell Oil service stations to its wholesale network.
 Under the agreement, Crowley had responsibility for the wholesale purchases of Shell motor fuel and transporting, distributing and selling the fuel to 17 independently owned and operated sites in Alaska.

-In 2011, Crowley took delivery of the first of several articulated tug barge (ATB) tank vessels.

-In the last 20 years, Crowley has shed some of its businesses, including its Red & White Fleet passenger ferry services in San Francisco and its South America shipping services, while expanding in other areas through a series of acquisitions.
-Crowley bought Marine Transport Corporation, a petroleum and chemical transportation company; Speed Cargo Services, a non-vessel operating common carrier (NVOCC); Apparel Transportation, a Central America logistics services provider to the apparel industry, Yukon Fuel Company and Service Oil and Gas, which are Alaska-based fuel distribution and sales companies, TITAN Salvage, a worldwide salvage and emergency response company, Jensen Maritime Consultants, a Seattle-based Naval Architecture & Marine Engineering firm, and Customized Brokers, a Miami-based customs clearance company specializing in perishable, refrigerated cargoes.

-In 2018, VT Halter Maritime delivered the first of two Commitment Class, LNG-powered ConRo ships, the El Coquí.
+In 2018, VT Halter Maritime delivered the first of two Commitment Class, LNG-powered Combination RORO (ConRo) ships, the El Coquí.
 The ship measures 219.5m long with a 26,500 deadweight tons.
 It can transport up to 2,400 TEU at a cruising speed of 22 knots.
 The Coquí sister ship, Taino, was delivered in January 2019.

-The business was incorporated in the State of Delaware as "Crowley Maritime Corporation" on December 1, 1972.
-The present structure, in which Crowley Maritime Corporation is a holding company for the business lines, was put in place in 1992.
-The Company is predominantly owned by members of the Crowley family and company employees, and its stock does not trade on any national stock exchange or in any market.
-Revenue in 2009 was nearly $1.6 billion.
+In 2024, the company took delivery of the first U.S. all electric tug boat, eWolf.
+That same year, Crowley and SEACOR Holdings create standalone company.